About the Community Alert Siren System

 If the sirens have been activated, turn on the television or the radio to KWVE FM 107.9 (Santa Ana) or KOGO AM 600 (San Diego).

 An Emergency Alert System (EAS) message will be delivered by radio and TV.
-It may advise you to stay inside with doors and windows closed, evacuate the area, or do nothing depending on the nature of the emergency.
+It may advise you to stay inside, evacuate the area, or do nothing depending on the nature of the emergency.

 RELIABILITY WITH MAINTENANCE & TESTING